 Table 4-1 provides a summary of federal, state, and ENERGY STAR minimum efficiency standards for heat pumps.
 The current minimum federal standard efficiency for heat pumps is 10 SEER/6.8 HSPF for split systems and 9.7 SEER/6.6 HSPF for single package systems.
 The current federal standard has been in place since 1992.
-On May 23, 2002, the DOE published new standards that will become effective January 23, 2006, The revised standards will require heat pumps to be 12 SEER/7.4 HSPF, resulting in a 20% increase in minimum cooling efficiency and a 9% increase in heating efficiency of split system heat pumps.
-Packaged systems will become 24% more efficient in cooling and 12% more efficient in heating.
-18
+On May 23, 2002, the DOE published new standards that will become effective January 23, 2006.
+The revised standards will require heat pumps to be 13 SEER/7.7 HSPF, resulting in a 30% increase in minimum cooling efficiency and a 13% increase in heating efficiency of split system heat pumps.
+Packaged systems will become 34% more efficient in cooling and 17% more efficient in heating.21

-The CEC has also published increases to the appliance energy efficiency standards for air-source heat pump units.
+The CEC has also published increases to the appliance energy efficiency standards for airsource heat pump units.
 This action is part of the continual evaluation of state appliance standards, which occurs to comply with the California Energy Security and Reliability Act of 2000.
 The current energy use standard for air-source heat pumps with less than 65,000 Btu has been in place since January 1, 1995.
-The new standards, which will take effect on January 23, 2006, will match the new federal standards.
+The new standards will take effect on January 23, 2006.